sumup-oss/collector/MOTIVATION.md

 }
 ```

-For more information about the event schema and component structure, please refer to the [Usage](https://github.com/sumup/collector/#usage) section.
+For more information about the event schema and component structure, please refer to the [Event Schema](https://github.com/sumup/collector/#event-schema) and [Usage](https://github.com/sumup/collector/#usage) sections.